Mary of Teck: Early life

 Although May was a great-grandchild of George III, she was only a minor member of the British royal family.
 Her father, the Duke of Teck, had no inheritance or wealth and carried the lower royal style of Serene Highness because his parents' marriage was morganatic.
 The Duchess of Teck was granted a parliamentary annuity of £5,000 and received about £4,000 a year from her mother, the Duchess of Cambridge, but she donated lavishly to dozens of charities.
 Prince Francis was deeply in debt and moved his family abroad with a small staff in 1883, in order to economise.
 They travelled throughout Europe, visiting their various relations.
 For a time they stayed in Florence, Italy, where May enjoyed visiting the art galleries, churches and museums.
 She was fluent in English, German, and French.

 In 1885, the family returned to London and lived for some time in Chester Square.
 May was close to her mother and acted as an unofficial secretary, helping to organise parties and social events.
-She was also close to her aunt, the Grand Duchess of Mecklenburg-Strelitz, and wrote to her every week.
-During the First World War, the Crown Princess of Sweden helped pass letters from May to her aunt, who lived in enemy territory in Germany until her death in 1916.
+She was also close to her aunt Augusta, Grand Duchess of Mecklenburg-Strelitz, and wrote to her every week.
+During the First World War, the Crown Princess of Sweden helped pass letters from May to Augusta, who lived in enemy territory in Germany until her death in 1916.

 Engagements

-In 1886, "May" (as she was known) was a debutante in her first season, and was introduced at court.
+In 1886, May was a debutante in her first season and was introduced at court.
 Her status as the only unmarried British princess who was not descended from Queen Victoria made her a suitable candidate for the royal family's most eligible bachelor, Prince Albert Victor, Duke of Clarence and Avondale, her second cousin once removed and the eldest son of the Prince of Wales.

 On 3 December 1891 at Luton Hoo, then the country residence of Danish Ambassador Christian Frederick de Falbe, Albert Victor proposed marriage to May and she accepted.
 The choice of May as bride for the Duke owed much to Queen Victoria's fondness for her, as well as to her strong character and sense of duty.
-However, Albert Victor died six weeks later, in a recurrence of the worldwide 1889–90 influenza pandemic.
+However, Albert Victor died six weeks later, in a recurrence of the worldwide 1889–1890 pandemic.

 Albert Victor's brother, Prince George, Duke of York, now second in line to the throne, evidently became close to May during their shared period of mourning, and Queen Victoria still thought of her as a suitable candidate to marry a future king.
 The public was also anxious that the Duke of York should marry and settle the succession.
 In May 1893, George proposed, and May accepted.
 They were soon deeply in love, and their marriage was a success.
 George wrote to May every day they were apart and, unlike his father, never took a mistress.